 Breast tissue removal can be performed through a variety of different techniques.
 The question hinges on how the blood supply and nerve supply to the nipple and areola are maintained with the removal of breast tissue.
 These are technical questions that depend on the surgeon’s preferences and the patient’s anatomy.
 Sometimes, patients have specific goals in mind that may sway the surgeon to one approach or another.
 These include breast-feeding and sensation.

 The American Society of Plastic Surgeons published data on how many breast reductions were performed in 2012.
 It showed that 68,400 patients underwent reconstructive breast reductions.
 But it also showed that 42,000 patients had the procedures for esthetic goals only.

 All tissue removed (except liposuction) must be evaluated by a pathologist to rule out breast cancer.
 In many states, it’s statute, but it’s always good medicine.

 “I had been talking about having breast reduction surgery for years (I used to be a 32DDD).
-I was looking for a plastic surgeon who cared about his patients more than his paycheck.
 I found everything that I was looking for in Dr. Geldner.
-My results are great, and I am so happy I went through the process and I chose him as my surgeon.”
+He has a great sense of humor and was so comforting during the process.
+My results are great and I am so happy I chose him as my surgeon.”